Key highlights

 There are plugins for that.
 For your convenience, here are some popular dropshipping supplier plugins:

-- WooCommerce Dropshipping: This plugin automates order notifications to suppliers and helps manage inventory.
+- WooCommerce dropshipping: This plugin automates order notifications to suppliers and helps manage inventory.
 It also supports CSV uploads for bulk product imports.

 - Spocket: Offers access to a vast network of US and EU suppliers, providing faster shipping times and high-quality products.